https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 In a general finding, the study states that by utilizing biometric technology, such as fingerprint identification, countries can verify the identity of voters more accurately and guard against voter fraud or impersonation.
 He also said biometric voter identification systems can provide a reliable method to ensure that each individual is only able to cast one vote, thereby reducing the potential for electoral manipulation.
 “Incorporating biometric identification systems into the voting process requires a comprehensive approach that includes robust safeguards to protect individuals’ rights, rigorous testing to ensure accuracy and reliability, and adequate training for election officials and voters alike,” the study concludes.

-The study presented on Tuesday to the seven-member commission, which was seen by Demerara Waves Online News, however, cites concerns about system failure, data protection, no Internet access in some remote areas, cyberattacks as well as cultural and other reasons why some people might not want their fingerprints to be captured digitally.
+The study presented on Tuesday to the seven-member commission, which was seen by Demerara Waves Online News, however, cites concerns about system failure, data protection, no internet access in some remote areas, cyberattacks as well as cultural and other reasons that some people might not want their fingerprints to be captured digitally.

 Practically, the study states that manual identification remains a viable option in areas with limited resources or where technology infrastructure is not readily available.
 Additionally, Mr Persaud said some voters might prefer manual checks due to concerns over privacy with regard to biometric data collection.